Antuna has hat trick, Mexico routs Cuba 7-0 in Gold Cup

 PASADENA, Calif.
-(AP) — Uriel Antuna’s went from not even being on Mexico’s roster to getting the start and scoring a hat trick.
+(AP) — Uriel Antuna went from not even being on Mexico’s roster to getting the start and scoring a hat trick.

-The forward — who was a last-minute addition to the roster — scored three goals and had an assist as top-seeded Mexico cruised to a 7-0 rout over Cuba on the opening day of the CONCACAF Gold Cup on Saturday night at the Rose Bowl.
+A last-minute addition to the roster, the forward scored three goals and had an assist as top-seeded Mexico cruised to a 7-0 rout over Cuba on the opening day of the CONCACAF Gold Cup on Saturday night at the Rose Bowl.

 “I am very happy I was able to score but the team played a great game, so I am very happy to be here,” Antuna said to CONCACAF.com immediately after the game.